hmrc/partnership-identification/TestREADME.md

 #### POST /cross-regime/register/GRS

 Stubs the call to the Register with Multiple Identifiers API to either create/match the business' identifiers with a BPR (Business partner record).
 The following Feature Switch will need to be enabled: `Use stub for register API`
 A valid regime must be sent as a query parameter.
-The accepted values are VATC or PPT.
+The current accepted values are VATC or PPT.
 For example:

 ```
 /test-only/cross-regime/register/GRS?grsRegime=VATC